SocketDotTech/socket-docs/docs/deploy.md

 This `MyTokenDeployer` deploys both contracts, sets limit on `MyToken` and sets `MyToken’`s onchain address on `MyTokenVault`.
 Key things to note in this contract -

-- `MyTokenVault` doesnt have any constructor arguments.
+- `MyTokenVault` doesn't have any constructor arguments.
 Therefore we can directly store its `creationCode` without encoding anything along with it.
 - We can get the forwarder addresses of both these from `forwarderAddresses` mapping.
 - Since `MyTokenVault` locks `MyToken`, its needs the token’s on chain address.
 This address can be fetched using `getOnChainAddress` function.